 GoWithGuideFind your perfect tour guide at GoWithGuide.
 Relax and cherish unforgettable tours with loved ones.
 Create personalized tours for a truly memorable trip!

-Complete Budapest Itinerary for First-Timers
+The Complete Budapest Itinerary For First-Timers

-Sonja B.
+Sonja Blom

-by GoWithGuide travel specialist:Sonja B.
+by GoWithGuide travel specialist:Sonja Blom

-Last updated : Dec 23, 202213 min read
+Last updated : May 27, 202413 min read

 Itinerary Ideas

-Nowadays, Budapest is one of the biggest cities in Europe and a great place for first-timers to explore.
-The city is full of exciting places to explore, beautiful historical sights, relaxing baths, to delicious Hungarian cuisines waiting for you to taste!
+Nowadays, Budapest is one of the biggest cities in Europe, and a great place for first-timers to explore.
+The city is full of exciting places to explore, beautiful historical sights, relaxing baths, and delicious Hungarian cuisines waiting for you to taste!
 To make sure that you get to enjoy your time to the fullest, I have created this 3-day itinerary with the best things to see and do in Budapest and its surrounding areas.

-While searching for information about Budapest, you might have come across people referring to different parts of the city with names of Buda and Pest.
+While searching for information about Budapest, you might have come across people referring to different parts of the city with the names of Buda and Pest.
 Before the Chain Bridge was constructed to connect the two shores of Budapest in the 19th century, Budapest used to be 3 different cities.
 On the western side of the Danube was the city of Buda and Óbuda, while on the eastern side was the city of Pest.

 What is the best time to visit Budapest?

 As we all know, summer is the busiest season in tourism, and why wouldn't it be?
 The weather is nice and warm and the summer holidays are in action, bringing masses of tourists to popular destinations.
 Budapest is not an exception.
-Budapest's busiest and most expensive season is the summer months in June and August.
+Budapest's busiest and most expensive season is the summer months of June and August.

-How to Get Around Budapest?blog image
+How To Get Around Budapest

-Now let's get to The Perfect 3-Day Budapest Itinerary!
+Now, Let's Get To The Perfect 3-Day Budapest Itinerary!

-Day 1: The Buda side of Budapestblog image
+Day 1: The Buda Side Of Budapest

 Start your first day by exploring the Castle Hill of Budapest and end your day in Gellért Baths after hiking up to the Gellért Hill.